Laura10101/kitten-calculator/README.md

   - The preloader also display a countdown to let the user know how long it will be until their results are ready.
   - Primarily this serves a functional purpose, but it also a psychological one.
 Psychological studies tell us that humans tend to have more trust in complex computer calculations where they have taken some time to 'process'.
 Having a small delay of a few seconds therefore increases users' perceived value of the process, and trust in it.
 Additionally, having the countdown helps to build a sense of excitement as people wait to find out what colour kittens they can expect.
   ![The results preloader](https://laura10101.github.io/kitten-calculator/documentation/features/results-countdown.png)

+  The results preloader uses an asynchronous timeout process to control the global countdown variable.
+The timer is set to one second and when that second is up, the countdown variable is decremented by 1.
+To avoid any syncronisation issues, each timeout (other than the initial one) is only set within the lambda function that is passed to its predecessor timeout.

 - __Kitten Results Display__
   - Once the kitten results have been calculated, they are displayed to the user through the results display.